tomasonjo/cypher-direction-competition/README.md

 - first element of the triple specifies the source or start node of a relationship: `Person`
 - second element of the triple specifies the relationship type: `WORKS_AT`
 - third element of the triple specifies the target or end node of a relationship: `Organization`

+- **If the given pattern in a Cypher statement doesn't fit the graph schema, simply return an empty string, (there are two examples like this in the test dataset)**

 Please let me know if you find any bugs in the dataset!